umbertocappellazzo/Omni-AVSR/Preprocess_Inference_Example/README.md

 The pre-processing stage creates the cropped mouth from a raw video, which includes face detection, landmarks tracking, face transformation and mouth cropping.

 The preprocessing script requires the definition of the path to the input video we want to preprocess (`path_to_input_video`).
 It is optional to provide the transcription of the video (`gold_transcription`).
+In this folder we include a video from the LRS3 testset, `video_example.mp4`, so you can try with this one if you want.

 ```Shell
 python preprocess_video.py --path_to_input_video path_to_input_video --gold_transcription gold_transcription